mars-sim/mars-sim/README.md

 ## OS Setup
-* Requires Java 8u77 or above, preferably 8u151, not 8u152 as 8u152 incorporate security updates that corrupt the use of https in mars-sim's inline browser.
+* Requires Java 8 (u77 or above, preferably 8u171 but not 8u172 as 8u172 incorporate crypto security updates that are incompatible with the use of https in mars-sim's inline browser)
-* Does NOT work with Java 9.
+* Does NOT work with Java 9 or above
 * For Windows OS, one should manually set up the following :
   - Edit the `JAVA_HOME` and `PATH` in the System's "Environment Variables" in Control Panel
   - Set `JAVA_HOME` to a JRE or JDK's destination such as `C:\Program Files\Java\jre1.8.0_151` or `C:\Program Files\Java\jdk1.8.0_151`